-Cuauhtinchan Archeological Zone or Malinalco Archeological Zone, located just west of the town center on a hill called Cerro de los Idolos, which rises 215 meters above the town of Malinalco, in State of Mexico.
+Cuauhtinchan archeological zone (Malinalco archeological zone) is located just west of the town center on a hill called Cerro de los Idolos, which rises 215 meters above the town of Malinalco, in the State of Mexico.

 On its sides are a number of pre-Hispanic structures built on terraces built into the hill.

 To get to the Cerro de los Idolos one must climb 426 stairs up 125 meters.
-Along the stairway leading to the site, there are signs with area’s history written in Spanish, English and Nahuatl.
+Along the stairway leading to the site, there are signs with the area’s history written in Spanish, English, and Nahuatl.

 The site contains six buildings.